CommandTech/ScoutingCodeRedoWebsite/README.md

 In the root directory run "python startAll.py"

 # To Do
+1. get data on upload
-1. make a bat file
+2. make a bat file